[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 The shape and dimensions of the lot or parcel, including the location of all existing and proposed easements.

 If the tree removal permit is for a single-family residence, the plan shall consist of a tree location sketch containing the minimum amount of pertinent information to enable the determination of compliance with the regulations in this chapter.
 The plan for any other property shall include a survey prepared by a licensed land surveyor that contains tree locations.
-The survey shall contain, at a scale of no less than one inch equals 50 feet the following information:
+The survey shall contain, at a scale of no less than one inch equals 50 feet, the following information:

 The existing and proposed tree preservation limits.

-The proposed limit of the clearing (exempt area under this chapter) and all individual trees to be retained outside the exempt area identified by some approved method as determined by the Tree Specialist such as flagging, prior to the field inspection.
+The proposed limit of the clearing (exempt area under ordinance) and all individual trees to be retained outside the exempt area identified by some approved method as determined by the Tree Specialist such as flagging, prior to the field inspection.
 For any clearing greater than or equal to three acres, a representative 5% of the wooded areas proposed to be cleared shall be inventoried.
 The representative 5% shall be determined by agreement between the Tree Specialist and the applicant.
 Where less than three acres is proposed to be cleared, all trees that are greater than the six-inch caliper to be removed shall be inventoried, but not more than 50 trees in the three acres.

 The installation and limits of a temporary existing tree protection fence along the limits of the proposed tree removal.